 While it’s true iOS is also safer than Android, the Apple ecosystem does have problems too.
 While malware has crept in there, the biggest thing you need to watch out for are fake apps in the App Store that are really only ads for paid versions, or paid apps that completely rip off legitimate apps but don’t have much functionality.
 For this reason, never download an iOS app with a one or two-star rating.
 And while there are security apps such as Lookout (free in iTunes) that can locate your lost device, Apple’s Find my iPhone does that all on its own.

 To safely browse the Internet on your mobile Apple device, try Trend Micro’s free Smart Surfing app, which uses web reputation technology to warn you if you’re trying to visit a site with malicious code.
 It lets you adjust the app’s protection strength to allow only sites with a very good reputation, or to only block sites with a very poor reputation.

 To Protect Your Passwords

 Security experts tell people to never keep a list of passwords or PINs in one place because if your system is compromised hackers can gain access to all your accounts in one fell swoop.
-SplashID is an app available for iOS, Android, BlackBerry, PC and Mac that uses 256-bit Blowfish encryption to protect a password vault where you can keep all your usernames, passwords, credit card numbers, bank accounts, PINs and frequent flyer numbers.
+SplashID is an app available for iOS ($7.99), Android ($9.99), Windows Phone ($9.99), BlackBerry ($9.99), PC and Mac ($19.95) that uses 256-bit Blowfish encryption to protect a password vault where you can keep all your usernames, passwords, credit card numbers, bank accounts, PINs and frequent flyer numbers.
 It also will generate and remember random secure passwords.
 Even if your device is lost or stolen someone else will not be able to get in unless they know your master password or pattern.
 You also can sync data between your mobile device and your desktop computer.
-The mobile app is $10 in the Apple App Store, Android Market and BlackBerry App World.
-The desktop version is $20.
+A good free option is Norton Identity Safe for Windows, iOS and Android.